luapower/objc/objc.md

 Check out the undocumented `objc_inspect` module, it has a simple cmdline inspection API.

-### Gotchas
+## Memory management

+Memory management in objc is automatic.
+Cocoa's reference counting system is tied to the Lua's garbage collector so that you don't have to worry about retain/release.
+The integration is not air-tight though, so you need to know how it's put together to avoid some tricky situations.

+### Strong and weak references

+Ref. counting systems are fragile: they require that retain() and release() calls on an object be perfectly balanced.
+If they're not, you're toast.
+Thinking of object relationships in in terms of weak and strong references can help a lot with that.

+A strong reference is a retained reference, guaranteed to be available until released.
+A weak reference is not retained and its availability depends on context.

+A strong reference has a finalizer that calls release() when collected.
+A weak reference doesn't have a finalizer.

+Calling release() on a strong reference releases the reference, and removes the finalizer, turning it into a weak reference.
+You should not call release() on a weak reference.

+### Return values are strong

+Cocoa's rules say that if you alloc an object, you get a strong (retained) reference on that object.
+Other method calls that return an object return a weak (non-retained) reference to that object.
+Lua retains all object return values so you always get a strong reference.
+This is required for the alloc():init() sequence to work, and it's generally convenient.

-#### 1. Callback arguments are weak
+### Callback arguments are weak

-Object arguments passed to overriden methods (even self), blocks and function pointers, are weak references, not tied to Lua's garbage collector.
+Object arguments passed to overriden methods (including the self argument), blocks and function pointers, are weak references, not tied to Lua's garbage collector.
 If you want to keep them around outside the scope of the callback, you need to retain them:

 ~~~{.lua}